zandax online course logo

 (5-minute read)

 Although it may sound like a cliché, first impressions do matter – especially in a business setting.
-Every great presenter knows how important it is to make a positive first impression.
-While your audience will judge your presentation based on what you are saying, as well as how you actually present it, you will also have to consider how your audience is going to perceive you right from the start.
+Every effective presenter knows how important it is to make a positive first impression.
+Of course, your audience will judge your presentation based on what you are saying, as well as how you actually present it.
+But you will also have to consider how they are going to perceive you right from the start.

-It's human nature to form very hasty opinions and unfortunately, we tend to make quick generalisations too.
-Although that's not how it ideally should be, most of us tend to form impressions based on a range of arbitrary factors, including what a given person chose to wear.
+It's human nature to form hasty opinions and unfortunately, we tend to make quick generalizations too.
+Although that's not how it should be, most of us tend to form impressions based on a range of arbitrary factors, including what a given person chooses to wear.

-As the one giving a presentation, it becomes very important to get the audience to see you in a positive light.
+When you are giving a presentation, it's very important to get the audience to see you in a positive light.
 In simple words, if you want them to sit up and take notice, it's important that you first build rapport with them.
-If you get your look right, you will have created an impact even before you actually started your presentation.
+If you get your look right, you'll have created an impact even before you actually start your presentation.

-But what exactly should you wear and what are some of those outfits that can easily become distracting?
+But what exactly should you wear and what if your choice of outfit is actually distracting?
 Here are my top 5 tips on how to dress for a presentation.

 1. Know your audience

-One of the first rules of dressing for a business presentation is that you need to know your audience, as well as the circumstances and the environment in which you will be presenting.
-Different organizations and situations call for different clothing styles, of course, but as a general rule, you should always dress as well – or slightly better – than your audience.
+One of the first, and biggest, rules of dressing for a business presentation is that you must know your audience, as well as the situation and the environment in which you will be presenting.
+These can all call for different clothing styles, of course, but as a general rule, you should always dress as well – or slightly better – than your audience.

 2. Tailor your outfit to your environment

-Although a number of offices accept or even prefer business-casual attire, this makes it even more difficult for a presenter to decide what to wear.
+A growing number of offices accept (or even prefer) business-casual attire, and this makes it even more difficult for a presenter to decide what to wear.
 When in doubt, though, follow these guidelines.

 If your audience is made up of management level people who follow a conservative dress code, choose a conservative suit.
 If, however, they prefer business casual attires, women can wear a business suit or dressy slacks and a blazer.
 Men could wear a pressed and clean shirt with a tie and a sports coat.

-Regardless of the dress code, however, always stay away from denim and excessively loud prints and colours.
+Regardless of the dress code, however, always stay away from denim and excessively loud prints and colors.

 Improve Your Presentation Skills